arghyadeep-k/opencv-facecrop/README.md

 - **quality**: (Optional) Requires a float value between 0 to 1 which stands for the quality index of the output file compares to the input file.
 Set 1 for no reduction in quality.

-- **factor**: (Optional) Factor by which the area of cropping of the face should be increased to add more details.
-Use -ve value to decrease.
+- **factor**: (Optional) Scaling Factor by which the area of cropping of the face can be increased/decreased to add more details.
+Must be greater than 0.

 ## Defaults